 - Stalls to raise awareness and funds;

-- We recorded the damage from the exploration holes on the Nature Refuge and lodged a formal complaint with state environmental agency EHP.
+- Recording the damage from the exploration holes on the Nature Refuge and lodged a formal complaint with state environmental agency EHP;

-- We engaged with Waratah ecologists, surveyors and hydrologists at the Nature Refuge (some were asked to leave).
+- Engaging with Waratah ecologists, surveyors and hydrologists at the Nature Refuge (some were asked to leave);

-- In 2013, we called for proper scrutiny to be given to the ‘opening up’ of the Galilee Basin by objecting in the Land Court in Brisbane to the Alpha Coal Project, the first of the 9 mega mines in the Galilee Basin to receive government approval, and located just twelve kilometres north of Bimblebox.
-In a landmark recommendation in April 2014, the approval was refused, or approved with additional conditions, but the decision was later overturned by the State.
+- In 2013, calling for proper scrutiny to be given to the ‘opening up’ of the Galilee Basin by objecting in the Land Court in Brisbane to the Alpha Coal Project, the first of the 9 mega mines in the Galilee Basin to receive government approval, and located just twelve kilometres north of Bimblebox.
+In a landmark recommendation in April 2014, the approval was refused, or approved with additional conditions, but the decision was later overturned by the State;

 - During the Queensland election in January 2015, we wrote to the candidates asking them to protect nature refuges from mining.